-This option is mandatory unless the -f has been used to specify a zone file, or a default key TTL was set with the -L to dnssec-keygen.
-(If either of those is true, this option may still be used; it will override the value found in the zone or key file.)
+This option is not necessary if -f has been used to specify a zone file from which the TTL of the DNSKEY RRset can be read, or if a default key TTL was set using ith the -L to dnssec-keygen.
+If either of those is true, this option may still be used; it will override the values found in the zone file or the key file.